benmvp/slides/2018/nodesummit/esnext.md

 </div>

 NOTES:
-- Stage 4 is the final stage
+- Stage 4 is the final stage (`Finished`)
 - Feature will be in the next release
+  * A Stage 4 feature now would be in ES2019
 - Specification is complete
 - Has two compatible implementations which pass additional acceptance test suite
 - Has significant in-the-field experience with **shipping** implementations, such as that provided by two independent VMs
 - Spec is not expected to change except for wording edits to spec

 - Let's take a look at one example...